Manaslu Circuit Trek - 12 Days

 • Mobile Network: Moderate

 Samdo is the last village you’ll pass through before reaching Larke La.
-It’s perched on the edge of the barren Tibetan plateau and views from here of Samdo Peak and the Manaslu massif are stupendous.
+It’s perched on the edge of the barren Tibetan plateau, and views from here of Samdo Peak and the Manaslu massif are stupendous.
 About 30-40 families live there, some of whom operate local lodges offering refreshments to passing travellers.

 Max.
 Altitude: 3,875mMeals: Breakfast- Lunch- DinnerAccommodation: Teahouses